andrewjw/site/_posts/2017-11-01-introducing-a-new-language.md

 flickr_imagelink: 'https://www.flickr.com/photos/ruiwen/3260095534/'
 flickr_imagename: 'code.close()'
 ---
-<a href="https://ocadotechnology.com/">At work</a>, there is a discussion going on at the moment about
-introducing <a href="https://kotlinlang.org/">Kotlin</a> into our tech stack.
-We're a JVM based team, with the majority of our code written in Java and few apps in <a href="https://www.scala-lang.org/">Scala</a>.
+[At work](https://ocadotechnology.com/), there is a discussion going on at the moment about introducing [Kotlin](https://kotlinlang.org/) into our tech stack.
+We're a JVM based team, with the majority of our code written in Java and few apps in [Scala](https://www.scala-lang.org/).
 I don't intend to discuss the pros and cons of any particular language in this post, as I don't have enough experience of them to decide yet (more on that to come as the discussion evolves).
 Instead, I wanted to talk about
 <em>how</em> you can decide when to introduce a new language.